 “Do you support or oppose requiring background checks for all gun buyers?”

 Greater questions arise when we start to look at the poll’s methodology.
 In the document, it is mentioned that Professor Schwartz typically performs polling in Pennsylvania, New York, New Jersey, Connecticut, Florida, Ohio, and Virginia.
-In essence, the poll is dominated by predominantly Democratic states with a few swing states sprinkled in.
-Certainly, no states that are as conservative as New York is liberal were evidently polled.
+In essence, the poll is potentially dominated by predominantly Democratic states with a few swing states sprinkled in.
 Though the poll suggests that perhaps the survey was nation-wide, it does not explicitly state this fact and does single out the states mentioned previously.
+Naturally, we would like to have seen more transparency from Quinnipiac, rather than what appears to be the equivalent of a form letter describing the polling methodology.

-It is also interesting to point out that so many people to suggest that they would support background checks for all purchases, but that significantly fewer would support more stringent gun laws.
+It is also interesting to point out that so many people suggest that they would support background checks for all purchases, but significantly fewer would support more stringent gun laws.
 If 90% of people truly believe in ”universal background checks”, why are they not answering the above questions in favor of stricter laws?
-This seems to be a clear sign of general ignorance towards current laws and is perhaps a product of people being mislead by gun control advocates who have turned the non-existent “gun show loophole” into a prominent talking point.
-It could also be the product of people understanding that many gun purchases already do undergo such checks and are expressing their approval for the current system.
+This is a strong indicator of general ignorance towards current laws and is perhaps a product of people being mislead by gun control advocates who have turned the non-existent “gun show loophole” into a prominent talking point.
+It could also be the product of people understanding that many gun purchases already do undergo such checks and are expressing their approval for the current system and are not necessarily advocating any real changes.
 Both potential factors are important to consider when looking at the data.

 We also have no gender breakdown for this survey.
 It is possible that the split was 50/50, but we cannot be for sure.
 As other polls have displayed, this can be important as women tend to be more supportive of gun control measures than men.